 How fast should my speed be, and what do I need?

-To get as accurate a result as possible, we'd suggest turning off anything else that might be tapping into your broadband before hitting Start Test.
+To get a result that's as accurate as possible, we suggest turning off anything else that might be tapping into your broadband before you check your broadband speed.
 The more strain you're putting on your connection, the slower the results will appear.